yan9a/ceutil/README.md

 ### Setup vcpkg

-We can use vcpkg to install required libraries for ceUtil.
+We can use vcpkg to install required libraries for ceutil.
 Install vcpkg and setup required libraries as follows.

     git clone https://github.com/Microsoft/vcpkg.git
     cd vcpkg